Sovereign-Labs/sovereign-sdk/sov-modules/sov-modules-impl/accounts/README.md

 1. At some point in time, the sender has provided proof that they possessed the private key corresponding to the public key associated with the address.

-1. Account nonce is increased on every processed message by 1.
+1. The account nonce is increased on every processed message by 1.